faustozamparelli/BookRecommendation/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is part of the ACSAIS community initiative for book recommendations.

 ## 🔗 Links

 - [Next.js Documentation](https://nextjs.org/docs)